b-boechat/ctfr/README.md

 ### Adding Cython modules

-Most tfrc combination methods are written as Cython modules, resulting in significant performance improvements over pure Python.
+Most ctfr combination methods are written as Cython modules, resulting in significant performance improvements over pure Python.
 You can read more about Cython [here](https://cython.readthedocs.io/en/stable/index.html).
-Source ```[filename].pyx``` files located under ```src/tfrc/methods/implementations``` are automatically compiled during installation, and the built modules can be imported in ```methods_dict.py``` with
+Source ```[filename].pyx``` files located under ```src/ctfr/methods/implementations``` are automatically compiled during installation, and the built modules can be imported in ```methods_dict.py``` with

 ```python
 from .implementations.[filename] import [wrapper_name]